fiskaltrust/interface-doc/doc/appendix-de-kassensichv/receipt-case-definitions/returnables.md

 #### Income from returnables (DE: Pfand)

-In the current version (2.1) of the [DSFinV-K specification](https://www.bzst.de/DE/Unternehmen/Aussenpruefungen/DigitaleSchnittstelleFinV/digitaleschnittstellefinv_node.html) one can find following description regarding returnables:

-From a VAT point of view refering to the income from returnables (DE: Pfand), a distinction must be made here as to whether a transport container provided against a separately agreed deposit is a (self-contained) transport aid or merely a so-called goods container.
-Whereas transport aids basically serve to simplify the transport and storage of goods (e.g. pallets, boxes), goods are enclosed in inner/outer containers which are necessary for the delivery of the goods to the end consumer (e.g. bottles).

 From the point of view of turnover tax, the provision of transport aids against a deposit represents an independent delivery which is subject to the general tax rate according to § 12 Abs.
 1 UStG (currently 7% VAT).
 In contrast, the encirclement of goods, as a so-called dependent secondary service, shares the fate of the actual main service/product. (e.g. delivery of milk 7% VAT - deposit on milk bottle also 7% VAT).

 However, this might not cover all cases.
-For more details, please see also for example the document [Umsatzsteuerrechtliche Behandlung der Hin- und Rückgabe von Transportbehältnissen](https://www.bundesfinanzministerium.de/Content/DE/Downloads/BMF_Schreiben/Steuerarten/Umsatzsteuer/Umsatzsteuer-Anwendungserlass/2013-11-05-hin-und-rueckgabe-von-transportbehaeltnissen.pdf?__blob=publicationFile&v=2) published by the BSI.
+For more details and special cases, please see also for example the document [Umsatzsteuerrechtliche Behandlung der Hin- und Rückgabe von Transportbehältnissen](https://www.bundesfinanzministerium.de/Content/DE/Downloads/BMF_Schreiben/Steuerarten/Umsatzsteuer/Umsatzsteuer-Anwendungserlass/2013-11-05-hin-und-rueckgabe-von-transportbehaeltnissen.pdf?__blob=publicationFile&v=2) published by the BSI.

 With fiskaltrust you can use the charge item case (`ftChargeItemCase`): `0x4445000000000022` for transport aids (if its not "not taxable": `0x4445000000000025` or "free of tax": `0x4445000000000026`).